LairdCP/lwm2m_python_client/README.md

 of 1024-byte blocks at a time and is **very** slow.
 Also note that it has been observed that the Cumulocity HTTPS server will present a self-signed certificate, which will (correctly) cause the client download to fail.

+### Software Management (Object 9)
+The IG60 LwM2M client exposes a single instance of Object 9 to enable in-place update of the client itself.
+The update package must be a gzipped-tarball containing the new client executable (Python egg named 'lwm2m-python-client') and a checksum file 'checksums.txt' containing the SHA256 hash of the client.
+An update package can be transferred via the "package" resource (/9/0/2) or via a URI (/9/0/3).
+Once the update has been verified (state reports 3 "Verified"), the update should be installed (via resource /9/0/4) and activated (via resource /9/0/10).
+Once activated, the client will exit and signal to the helper script that the update should be copied, then the helper script will restart the (new) client.
+Note that the client cannot be de-activated or uninstalled (as this would be counterproductive).

 ### Cellular Connectivity (Object 10) and APN Profile (Object 11)
 The IG60 LwM2M client will expose the cellular connectivity status (object 10) and APN profile (object 11)